 Even though this market is rapidly growing, the continent of Africa seems to lag behind such a lucrative market.
 Not too many entrepreneurs on the continent have ventured into the sneaker business due to low self-esteem and lack of belief and trust by local consumers in locally made brands.
 Many young Africans would prefer to wear foreign footwear brands like Nike, Addidas, Puma etc; therefore African entrepreneurs tend to not give it a try.

-But nonetheless, this narrative is gradually changing as young and creative African entrepreneurs and designers are taking the lead in designing locally made wear and brand that look attractive, catchy and competitive.
-These sets of a new breed of young entrepreneurs are not taking it lightly with their creativity as they are going all out to make local produce appreciated with open arms.
+But nonetheless, this narrative is gradually changing as young and creative African entrepreneurs and designers are taking the lead in designing locally-made wear and brand that look attractive, catchy and competitive.
+This sets of a new breed of young entrepreneurs are not taking it lightly with their creativity as they are going all out to make local produce appreciated with open arms.

 In South Africa, a 17-year-old student Utlwanang Mmeti who wants his sneaker brand to inspire the next generation of entrepreneurs to start young has launched his own locally made sneaker brand called ‘Dapper Shooz’.
 Utlwanang, 17, came from a small rural town in South Africa called Rustenburg where he started his sneaker business in his mother’s garage.
 “I started off in a village in the North West province in my mother’s garage, you gotta start somewhere.
 Where are you starting from?”, said Utlwanang.